 Sewn in 2020 after my solo exhibition Maritime Logistics, I produced “Life Jackets” from printed vinyl left over from the sculpture Save Your Skin, itself made from fabric left over from a public art installation.
-The textiles depict macro images of human skin.
+The textiles depict macro images of human skin from anonymous, elderly volunteers.
 The personal flotation devices continue my exploration of sea passage, borders, and access to new horizons while working with the metaphor of human skin as a form of protection and a source of unequal treatment of travelers and migrants, alike.

 Sculptures molles.
 Images numériques de la peau humaine imprimées sur bâche en vinyle découpées et cousues ensemble.
 Chutes de rubans issus de l’industrie textile Stéphanoise.
 Rembourrage en mousse.